a beginner's intro to zines by atozines

 Artists:

 The goal is to easily show the bulk of your work in 2 seconds.
-You do not want them to dig for your art.
+You do not want them to dig for your art amongst sketches and memes (that you did not draw).

 File Sharing Websites Google Drive, Dropbox, sta.sh